 The Hedgehog Concept

-What can you be the best in the world at?
+- What can you be the best in the world at?

-What are you deeply passionate about?
+- What are you deeply passionate about?

-What drives your economic engine?
+- What drives your economic engine?

-While the EOS Method® works to develop a ten-year goal, I find that is not as compelling as Jim Collins’ BHAG.
+While the EOS Method® works to develop a ten-year goal, I find that it is not as compelling as Jim Collins’ BHAG.
 A BHAG, Big Hairy Audacious Goal, is a clear and persuasive statement and serves as a unifying focal point of effort with a defined finish line.
 It engages people, is tangible, energizing, highly focused, and often creates immense team effort.
-People “get it” right away; it takes little or no explanation.
+People “get it” immediately; it takes little or no explanation.

-As Collins’s noted, the best BHAGs require both “building for the long term and exuding a relentless sense of urgency: What do we need to do today, with monomaniacal focus, and tomorrow, and the next day, to defy the probabilities and ultimately achieve our BHAG?”
+As Collins noted, the best BHAGs require both “building for the long term and exuding a relentless sense of urgency: What do we need to do today, with monomaniacal focus, and tomorrow, and the next day, to defy the probabilities and ultimately achieve our BHAG?”